 This month ends with a partial solar eclipse in Taurus.
 It’s the first solar eclipse in the Taurus-Scorpio series of eclipses that began with the lunar eclipse that. took place in November 2021 and will end with the lunar eclipse in October 2023.
-The Taurus-Scorpio axis represents the polarity of ownership and values on one side and power and control on the other.
-In so many ways it symbolises the times in which we live; vast wealth, inequality and power and its abuses are right up there for all to see.
+The times in which we live may be symbolised by the Taurus-Scorpio axis.
+It represents the polarity of ownership and values on one side and power and control on the other.
+Vast wealth, inequality and power and its abuses are right up there for all to see.

 So, will this solar eclipse in Taurus open the ‘portal of evil’, so feared by our ancestors or will it simply signal a collective shift in consciousness that tends to happen every few years or so?
 Such changes are often event driven; as I write this, Elon Musk, the world’s richest man has tabled a bid for Twitter, the world’s most influential social media platform.
 It’s exactly the kind of wealth-fuelled power play that we may see more of in the months and years ahead.
 No matter which side of the fence you are on, I think we can agree it’s a polarising issue.